VeriBlock/nodecore-releases/README.md

 ## Where do I get coins to test with?

 * Run the PoW Miner and get block rewards
-* TODO - Send a message to the public community channel, and someone can send you test coins --> TODO, which exact channel?
+* Send a message to the public community channels, and someone can send you test coins

 # Troubleshooting